fbpx

 In hot and humid climates, it is important to choose chickens with large combs.
 Chickens’ combs are their cooling system and also help regulate their body temperature.

-If you’re looking for a best-egg-laying breed in Texas that doesn’t have the issues with humidity, heat, and fertility but still lays pretty well, we suggest the Mediterranean sorts:
+If you’re looking for a best-egg-laying breed in Texas that doesn’t have the issues with humidity, heat, and fertility but still lays pretty well, we suggest the Mediterranean sort:

 1. Ancona